Phil Everly, half of the vocal duo the Everly Brothers, has died at the age of 74 from COPD.

 "My dad was a loving, kind-hearted man and a great father.
 When I lost him to COPD, I lost my best friend.
 He wouldn't want anyone to go through what he did, which is why I encourage you to support the COPD Foundation.
 Let's create a world where COPD doesn't exist."
 Chris Everly

 "The Everly Brothers have been called the most influential duo in music.
 Of course Phil Everly was a gifted singer, musician and songwriter, but he was also an amazing husband, a giving and kind person, and a dedicated father, grandfather and uncle.
 COPD took Phil too early – he had so much love and life to contribute to this world.
 Phil's music changed our world, and now it's time to get behind the COPD Foundation and change the world again... to create one where no one has to live with COPD.
 We know now that COPD is a genetic disease, even non-smokers can get it, however smoking makes the condition worse, and though Phil stopped smoking in 2001, the lung damage was already done.
 Get tested!" says Patti Everly, Phil's wife since 1999.

-Patti will receive the inaugural Phil Everly Champion for COPD award on December 4 for her advocacy and support of the COPD Foundation in Phil's honor.
+Patti received the inaugural Phil Everly Champion for COPD award on December 4, 2014 for her advocacy and support of the COPD Foundation in Phil's honor.

 The Everly family thanks you for your support in memory of their angel.